God, this is such a black day for the American left.

 I don't know if you have kids or not, but whether we captured your kids after they broke the window in your house is just as irrelevant to whether we've captured bin Laden.

-The real problem, if you're a Democrat that you have is that your party, and it's been this way for 30 years, well, yeah, 30 since the 70s, you are perceived as gutless, cowards, wimps when it comes to defending and protecting this country.
+The real problem, if you're a Democrat, that you have is that your party, and it's been this way for 30 years, well, yeah, 30 since the 70s, you are perceived as gutless, cowards, wimps when it comes to defending and protecting this country.

-You routinely impugn the military, you attack it.
+You routinely impugn the military.

 You go out of your way to impugn the members of the military.